Why You Feel Emotionally Drained – And How to Recover

 You’re doing work that you don’t believe in.

 This is probably the deepest Emotional Drain.
-You know you’re not being your true self and your soul begins to die a little.
+You know you’re not being your true self, and you may begin to feel disconnected from yourself and your sense of purpose.

 4. Lack of Meaning or Purpose